pfrizz/Quetzalcoatl_Back-End/README.md

     - [ ] ⭐ /purchaseSeats: purchases the seats a consumer has selected if they are all available
 - [ ]  Administrator:
     - [ ] ⭐ /getShowsReport: generate a report for all the shows in a venue
-    - [ ] ⭐ /deleteShow: deletes a show regardless if it's inactive (same API the one in venue manager, but different functionality)
+    - [x] ⭐ /deleteShow: deletes a show regardless if it's inactive (same API call as the one in venue manager, but different functionality)

 There will also probably be some more lambda functions that'll come up as we work on these